Tourist Places in Chennai District Tamil Nadu India

 Anna Nagar Tower

-This tower is one among the highest and biggest Park Towers in Chennai, which is located at Anna Nagar Park.
+This tower is one among the highest and biggest Park Towers in Chennai District, which is located at Anna Nagar Park.
 This tower has a cyclic upstairs.
 Visitors can see the full view of the City from the top of this tower.

 This modern planetarium is housed in a hemispherical theatre.
 Here a fully computerized projector brings the heavenly bodies to life.
 The latest astronomical phenomena are brought back to life in stimulated environs.
 The Periyar Science & Technology Centre situated near Gandhi Mandapam in Kotturpuram enables the visiting public to understand scientific and technological inventions through working models.
 Timings: In English: 10.45 am, 1.15 pm and 3.45 pm, In Tamil: 12 noon & 2.30 pm.